COVID-19 Resources

 - If your student displays COVID-19 symptoms, they may be asked to wear a mask in the health office.

-- Students returning to school after testing positive for COVID-19 or who have a positive case in their household will be asked to wear a mask at school on days 6-10, in accordance with health guidance.
+- Masks are recommended when returning to school after testing positive for COVID-19 on days 6-10, in accordance with health guidance.

 - If there is a classroom or school outbreak, masks may be temporarily required.